My 4-ingredient baked onion dip recipe, with flavorful bites of sweet Vidalia onion, takes cheesy to a whole new level.

 Chop up your onions until you’re tired of chopping up onions.

-The ideal here would most likely be finely diced, but can you really see me sticking with it that long?
+The ideal here would most likely be finely diced onion, but can you really see me sticking with it that long?
 You can use one of those little mini chopper things for this if you want.

 This is my cream cheese after 45 seconds in the microwave.